-LA 579 - Teaching Language Arts to Adolescents Student-centered view of teaching literature and composition to adolescents.
+LA 579 - Teaching Language Arts to Adolescents

+Student-centered view of teaching literature and composition to adolescents.
 Participants read about, discuss, and experience the importance of writing to learning and discovery, the student-teacher conference, writing process in theory and practice, the evaluation of writing, the place of writing in literature classes, and the powerful current that can be transmitted among teenage writers.
 Drawing on reader-response theory in the field of literature, participants learn how they can encourage students to respond to texts and also lead adolescents from those first responses into analysis of both the text and their reading of it.
 Includes planning, organization, and assessment in subject areas.
 Pays attention to differentiation of instruction in support of meaningful learning experiences responsive to individual differences, interests, developmental levels, and cultural contexts; articulation of objectives and linking them to teaching and assessment.
-Participants write the teaching plan for their first required Inquiry/Work Sample.
-Prerequisite: Middle-Level/High School Preservice Program or consent of instructor.
-Credit: 4 semester hours.
-LA 590 - Imaginative Writing Seminar Development of a community of writers working in a professional context.
-Serves as a basis for genre workshops and other writing courses where participants develop a ^{}Open to those with Special Student status as space allows. ^{}Open to those with Special Student status as space allows. ^{}Open to those with Special Student status as space allows. portfolio of works in progress.
+Participants write the teaching plan for their first required inquiry/work sample.
+Prerequisite: Admission to Middle-Level/High School Preservice Program or consent of instructor.

+LA 590 - Imaginative Writing Seminar

+Development of a community of writers working in a professional context.
+Serves as a basis for genre workshops and other writing courses where participants develop a portfolio of works in progress.
 The group reads contemporary fiction, poetry, and creative nonfiction as writing models and considers the issues and opportunities of writing professionally in a variety of fields through discussion of participants' writing.
 Discusses and allows participants to practice integrating knowledge of writing in ways that extends writers' own understanding of writing and supports the development of meaningful writing experiences to engage students.

 Prerequisite: Letter of application, submission of writing sample.

-Credit: 1-2 semester hours.
-Open to those with Special Student status as space allows.
-LA 591 - Envisioning a Sustainable Society Same as SS 591, CORE 540.
+LA 591 - Envisioning a Sustainable Society